psf/black/docs/usage_and_configuration/the_basics.md

 listed in `.gitignore`.
 Changing this value will override all default exclusions.

 If the regular expression contains newlines, it is treated as a verbose regular expression.
-This is typically useful if setting these options in a `pyproject.toml` config file, see [Configuration format](#configuration-format) for more information.
+This is typically useful when setting these options in a `pyproject.toml` configuration file; see [Configuration format](#configuration-format) for more information.

 #### `--extend-exclude`